As a member of the judiciary, you could use someone to talk to who understands the emotions that occur on and off the bench.

 Anything that happens through OLAP/JAG will remain in strict confidence and will not be accessible to either the judicial disciplinary process or public records requests.

-We only help judges who want help
+We only help judges and magistrates who want help

 OLAP and JAG have no enforcement authority and no reporting requirements.